Quadrifolium/TFinMedia/en-GB/20140523 当代歌坛(Modern Music Field) Part 4.md

 *P47*

 **[ID omitted]:**
-I'm attracted by "Yangcong" when a friend forwarded about 2 months ago, and became deeply in love with the three.
+I'm attracted by "Yangcong" when a friend reposted about 2 months ago, and became deeply in love with the three.
 (They sang "Yangcong" last year...
 How blocked am I...)

 **[ID omitted]:**